 - Marginalizing or running off church members who did not share my vision

 Having rock-star status afforded me the opportunity to preach at other churches, conferences, youth rallies, and revivals.
 It would be dishonest of me not to say that I was quite enamored with my success.
-Yes, I believed it was God working through me, but it was me doing it.
-(I was 26 years old when I started the Somerset Baptist Church)
+Yes, I believed it was God working through me, but it was I who was doing it.
+(I was 26 years old when I started the Somerset Baptist Church.)

 IFB churches are almost always pastored by one man.
 Rarely do IFB churches have more than one senior pastor.
 Things like a plurality of elders or a church board are often preached against and considered unbiblical.
 Most IFB preachers I knew, including myself, bought into the Lee Roberson philosophy, Everything rises and falls on leadership.
 This meant that the success and failure of the church depended on me, the preacher.